Student Guide

 The RN-BSN Collaborative courses are offered through Clayton State University, College of Coastal Georgia, Columbus State University, Dalton State University, Georgia Highlands College, Georgia Southern University, Georgia Southwestern State university, Gordon State College, Middle Georgia State University, Savannah State University, South Georgia State College, and University of West Georgia.

 Additional courses and degrees may be offered.
-For the most current listing of collaborative eMajor courses and degrees, course descriptions, and offering institutions, please visit http://emajor.usg.edu
+For the most current listing of collaborative eMajor courses and degrees, course descriptions, and offering institutions, please visit https://emajor.usg.edu

 Single Institution Courses and Degrees: